nasa/cumulus-docs/docs/developing-workflow-tasks.md

 A full set of available lambda functions can be found in [cumulus/tasks](https://github.com/cumulus-nasa/cumulus/tree/master/tasks).

-You can als develop your own lambda function, read more on the [Lambda Functions](./lambda.md) page.
+You can also develop your own lambda function, read more on the [Lambda Functions](./lambda.md) page.

 ## ECS Activities